Lab 2b - Unit Testing Sensors and Actuators

 1 Overview and Objectives

-• Goal - learning what are the base sensors and actuators inside SeaBeaver II AUVs
+- Learning what are the base sensors and actuators inside SeaBeaver III AUVs

-• Goal - mastering how to login to the vehicle's embedded computers
+- Mastering how to login to the vehicle's embedded computers

-• Goal - Learning how to unit test individual sensors and actuators to ensure they are in working order
+- Learning how to unit test individual sensors and actuators to ensure that they are in working order

 2 Unit testing sensors

-As shown in Figure 2.1, the PocketBeagle serves as a hub that interfaces with the sensors and actuators of the vehicle.
-Throughout the AUV's life; that is, starting from the initial breadboard design phase to printed circuit board (PCB) testing, pre vehicle assembly, post vehicle assembly and during in-water operations; it is necessary to check if individual sensor and actuator components work as a single unit.
-To support that, we have developed a set of low-level programs to unit test individual components.
+As shown in Figure 2.1, the PocketBeagle serves as a hub that interfaces with vehicle sensors and actuators.
+Throughout the AUV's life; that is, starting from initial breadboard design phase to printed circuit board (PCB) testing, pre-vehicle assembly, post-vehicle assembly and during in-water operations; it is necessary to check if individual sensor and actuator components work as a single unit.
+To support that, we have developed a set of low-level test programs (i.e. executables) to unit test individual components.

-Figure 2.1: Sensors and actuators of SeaBeaver II AUVs are connected to the PocketBeagle
+Figure 2.1: Sensors and actuators of SeaBeaver III AUVs are connected to the PocketBeagle

-First you will need to SSH into the PocketBeagle.
-If you don't know how to do that, please refer to lab: How to login to a SeaBeaver II AUV.
+First, you will need to SSH into the PocketBeagle.
+If you do not remember how to do that, please refer to lab: How to login to a SeaBeaver III AUV.

 2.1 Depth sensor [top]